Visualize your data with dashboards.

 Create beautiful displays of your geographical data.

-Display a previously saved search table from Discover.
+Display a saved search table from Discover.
 The table results are not aggregated.

-Display a previously saved visualization of machine learning anomaly detection data.
+Display the results from machine learning anomaly detection jobs.

 Dashboards provide you with the space where you add panels of your data.